 - Social events to mix with other discovery program participants and University of Zurich students

-- Information events on the University of Zurich0s admission procedures, courses of study and other education options
+- Information events on the University of Zurich's admission procedures, its study programs and other education options

 Participants of the Discovery Program

 - do not receive a student ID card

 - cannot take examinations or earn ECTS points

 - do not receive any diploma or degree for taking part in the discovery program

 - are not given privileged admission to a Bachelor's or Master's program